pacs-course/pacs-examples/Examples/CONTENT.md

     * `redsvd-h` A submodule containing the fork of the homonymous tool [on Github](https://github.com/ntessore/redsvd-h), which implements in a templated fashion the algorithms in [redsvd](https://code.google.com/archive/p/redsvd/), for solving several matrix decompositions including singular value decomposition (SVD), principal component analysis (PCA), and eigenvalue decomposition.
 It uses a stocastic technique to be able to extract low rank approximations of possibly very large sparse matricies at low cost.
 See [Finding Structure with Randomness: Probabilistic Algorithms for Constructing Approximate Matrix Decompositions](https://doi.org/10.1137/090771806)
     * `spectra` A submodule containing a fork of the homonymous tool on [GitHub](https://github.com/yixuan/spectra.git).
 The name is the acronim of Sparse Eigenvalue Computation Toolkit as a Redesigned ARPACK.
 It is a C++ library for large scale eigenvalue problems, built on top of Eigen linear algebra library
-    * `Thomas` An implementation of the Thomas algoritm to solve tridiagonal systems of equations.
-It is a well known O(n) algorithm.
-    You find the general desctiption on [Wikipedia](https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm)
+    * `Thomas` An implementation of the Thomas algorithm to solve tridiagonal systems of equations.
+It is a well known O(n) algorithm, you find the general desctiption on [Wikipedia](https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm)
     * `SparseBlockMatrix` A tool to construct block matrices where each block is a sparse Eigen matrix.
     * `Utilities` Described in the *Utilities* section.
   * `Mesh`, An example of a class for 2D meshes, with a few utilities.